-Because creative writing at Tufts is approached in the context of extensive reading and critical examination of literature, the department does not offer a separate creative writing major or minor.
+Because creative writing at Tufts is approached in the context of extensive reading and critical examination of literature, the Department does not offer a separate creative writing major or minor, though there is ample opportunity for intensive creative writing practice within both the major and minor.

 Prerequisites & Credits

-Course prerequisites are indicated in the chart below.
+Course prerequisites are indicated in the following chart.
 Also indicated are restrictions on how many times a course may be counted for credit towards the English major or minor.

 |Course||Prerequisites||# classes counted for Major/Minor Credits|